lokeuei/slate/source/includes/_restgettax.md

 The client application customer or usage type.
 CustomerUsageType determines the exempt status of the transaction based on the exemption tax rules for the jurisdictions involved.
 Can also be referred to as Entity/Use Code.

+**BusinessIdentificationNo:** string [25], *optional, unless the user needs VAT calculated*

+The buyer's VAT id.
+Using this value will force VAT rules to be considered for the transaction.
+This may be set on the document or the line.

 **Description:** string [255], *optional*

 Item description.
 Required for customers using our filing service.